 Setting Up An Index

 Enabling EpiFind in your

 Enabling Find In The Episerver Backend

-So the complete config section should now look something like this:
+The complete config section should now look something like this:

-Now compile your website and open your Episerver backend.
+Next, compile your website and open your Episerver backend.